biacaporusso/biacaporusso/README.md

 ## Hey, welcome to my profile 👋
-- 👩‍🎓 computer science student at State University of Londrina (UEL)
+- 👩‍🎓 2nd year computer science student at State University of Londrina (UEL)

-- 🖥 working as an intern at [Anexs Tecnologia](https://anexs.com.br/)
+- 🖥 working as a development intern at [Anexs Tecnologia](https://anexs.com.br/)
+- ✍ currently learning C# and Java.
+Already had experience with C and Python

 ---